 Read Also: FORM M NIGERIA: HOW TO PROCESS AND OBTAIN IT

 WHAT IS OVERTIME CARGO?

 Under the Customs and Exercise Management Act – ICEMA, a cargo is classified as overtime if the importer fails to clear it after 90 days of arrival at the port.
-All overtime cargos are subject to seizure.
-Once seized, overtime cargos are auctioned under the Customs e-Auction platform.
+All overtime cargo are subject to seizure.
+Once seized, overtime cargo are auctioned under the Customs e-Auction platform.
 The platform works on the popular and transparent bidding sales, where the best bidder takes the goods.
-Owner of overtime cargos are given some priority over the best bidder.
+Owner of overtime cargo are given some priority over the best bidder.
 If the importer is interested in the overtime cargo, he must pay for duty and all other charges to retain ownership.
 The importer’s ownership of the cargo is subject to the availability of the cargo.
 If by the time the importer of an overtime cargo is ready to pay all charges, the commodity is sold and exited, he has lost it.